 The industry is also looking toward alternative water sources, like reclaimed wastewater, to reduce the impact on natural water bodies.
 Research into less energy-intensive methods of snow production is also underway, with some promising developments in using liquid nitrogen or other refrigerants to create snow without the need for compressed air.

 Don’t let the lack of natural snow dampen your winter spirit.
 Contact Emergency Ice today, and let us create a winter wonderland for your next event.
 It’s time to embrace the magic of winter anytime, anywhere.
-Reach out now and let the snow party begin!
+Reach out now to learn about our snow delivery and let the snow party begin!